wp-plugins/enhanced-tooltipglossary/readme.txt

 Tested up to: 3.5
 Stable tag: 2.0.7

 Parses posts for defined glossary terms and adds links to the glossary term page.
 Hovering over the link shows a tooltip with the definition.
-A glossary index with all definition is automatically created

 == Description ==

 Parses posts for defined glossary terms and adds links to the glossary term page containing the definition.
-The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term.
+The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term in adition a glossary index is also created.

 This plug can be used for the following use-cases:
 * Create a dictionary of terms in your site

 * Add tooltip to predefined terms in your site

 * Create a knowledge base

 * Build an internal Encyclopedia

 * Keep and display synonyms for terms you are using

 * Build a lexicon of terms

 The tooltip is created with JavaScript based on the article written by [Michael Leigeber](http://www.leigeber.com/author/michael/) [here](http://sixrevisions.com/tutorials/javascript_tutorial/create_lightweight_javascript_tooltip/) and can be customized and styled through the tooltip.css and tooltip.js files.